poppinace/mtc/README.md

 [Google Drive (1.6GB)](https://drive.google.com/open?id=0B3VP9kTetyv1OXhDdTBwUER2NGM)

 * Each image is associated with a standalone ".mat" annotation file that records the position of dots.
 The ".mat" files are created in Matlab.

+* IMPORTANT NOTICE:
+    - The dataset is restricted to academic purposes only.
+    - If you are interested in comericial use of TasselNet, please contact Prof. Zhiguo Cao (zgcao@hust.edu.cn).

 ## Citation
 If you find this dataset useful for your research, please cite: